swharden/Python-GUI-examples/2016-07-30_qt_matplotlib_sine_scroll/README.md

-made by Scott Harden (www.SWHarden.com)

 This is a minimal-case example how to get a PyQt4 GUI (designed with QT Designer) to display a matploblit widget and update it automatically.
 This was tested with the WinPython 3.x distribution, but should be cross platform.
+Read the parent readme for full project details.

 * edit the ui_main.ui with "Qt Designer"
 * run ui_convert.py to turn ui_main.ui into ui_main.py